Age of Discovery: Cortés' Mexico and the Aztec Empire

 On 8 November, Cortés and his large army were welcomed by Moctezuma II in Tenochtitlan, who hoped to learn about them to eventually defeat them.
 Moctezuma gave lavish gifts, which led Cortés to plunder the city.
-Cortés claimed the Aztecs saw him as an emissary or incarnation of the god Quetzalcoatl, though this is contested by few historians.
+Cortés claimed the Aztecs saw him as an emissary or incarnation of the god Quetzalcōātl, though this is contested by few historians.
 Upon learning that his men had been attacked on the coast, Cortés took Moctezuma hostage in his palace, demanding tribute for King Charles.

 Meanwhile, Velasquez sent another expedition, led by Pánfilo de Narváez, to oppose Cortès, arriving in Mexico in April 1520 with 1,100 men.
 Cortés left 200 men in Tenochtitlan and took the rest to confront Narvaez, whom he overcame, convincing his men to join him.
-In Tenochtitlán one of Cortés's lieutenants committed a massacre in the Great Temple, triggering local rebellion.
+In Tenochtitlán, one of Cortés's lieutenants committed a massacre in the Great Temple, triggering local rebellion.
 Cortés speedily returned, attempting the support of Moctezuma but the Aztec emperor was killed, possibly stoned by his subjects.
-The Spanish fled for the Tlaxcaltec during the Noche Triste, where they managed a narrow escape while their back guard was massacred.
+The Spaniards fled for Tlaxcala during the Noche Triste, where they managed a narrow escape while their back guard was massacred.
 Much of the treasure looted was lost during this panicked escape.
 After a battle in Otumba they reached Tlaxcala, having lost 870 men.
 Having prevailed with the assistance of allies and reinforcements from Cuba, Cortés besieged Tenochtitlán and captured its ruler Cuauhtémoc in August 1521.
-As the Aztec Empire ended he claimed the city for Spain, renaming it Mexico City.
+As the Aztec Empire ended, he claimed the city for Spain and renamed it Mexico City.